 Lines wrapped around the block.

-With two voting machines not functioning properly in the morning at Banana Factory, the designated polling location for the majority of on-campus registered Lehigh students, five-hour wait times to vote were the norm for most of Election Day.
+With two voting machines malfunctioning properly in the morning at Banana Factory — the designated polling location for the majority of o Lehigh student voters — five-hour wait times were the norm for most of Election Day.

 Pizza, burgers, water and snacks moved up and down the lines from Democratic Party volunteers and the Lehigh Community Service Office.

 Classes are canceled for Lehigh students for Civic Engagement Day to give them time to vote and engage in other events and activities on campus and in the community.
-But for working individuals and parents of young children, finding time to vote isn’t as cut and dry.
+For working individuals and parents of young children, finding time to vote isn’t as cut and dry.

 Bethlehem resident Steven Brunette brought his 6-year-old son with him to vote.
-At Broughal Middle School, the two stood in line, passing around a football to pass the time.
+At Broughal Middle School, the two tossed around a football to pass the time in line.

-Brunette’s son, like all of Bethlehem area school district students, had the day off.
-All of Bethlehem area school district schools are officially closed for the day, for professional development.
+Brunette’s son, like all of Bethlehem area school district students, had the day off for professional development.

 “He’s done this with me every time I’ve gone to vote,” Brunette said.
 “He likes doing everything with Dad, so I don’t really care.”

-They continued to pass the ball during the two hours they waited to reach the polling machines.
-Brunette said despite the long lines, it’s important for individuals to go out and support what they believe in and do their best to make a change.
+They passed the ball for the full two hours they waited to reach the polling machines.
+Brunette said despite the long lines, it’s important for individuals to support what they believe in and do their best to make a change.

 Bethlehem resident Steven Brunette and his 6-year-old pass the time in line waiting to vote tossing a football.
 Brunette’s son, had the day off from school.
 (Amanda Rowan/B&W staff)